 Introductory activities

 Narrative organises and shapes our understanding of the world.
-Through vicarious experiences with texts, students test their perceptions of their worlds against those represented in texts.
-In the following learning sequences students analyse and experiment with the key concepts of context, genre, character and point of view, reflecting on how they operate in texts and how they influence the ways we respond to texts.
+Through vicarious experiences with texts, students can test their perceptions of the world against those represented in literature.
+In the following learning sequences, students will analyse and experiment with the key concepts of context, genre, character, and point of view, reflecting on how they operate in – and how they influence readers’ responses to – texts.

-Central to this study is an exploration of Jasper Jones as an example of the bildungsroman genre.
-Students explore the way the narrative is driven by a protagonist who is responsive to and inseparable from the social world depicted in the text.
-It is a coming-of-age novel featuring a character who moves from innocence to knowledge.
-Students examine whether there are connections to be drawn between their own worlds and values and those represented in the story world of the novel.
+Central to this study is the exploration of Craig Silvey’s Jasper Jones as an example of the bildungsroman genre (i.e. a coming-of-age story featuring a character who moves from innocence to knowledge).
+Silvey’s narrative is driven by a protagonist who is responsive to, and inseparable from, the social world around him.
+Students will examine whether there are any connections between their worlds and values and those depicted in the text.

 Context

-In this learning sequence students consider how texts are aesthetic and cultural constructions that are shaped by the contexts of both author and reader.
-They see how the author has crafted a text that offers a particular perspective on specific historical, cultural and literary contexts.
-In responding to the text, the student is always aware of the presence of the author.
-In responding to Jasper Jones, students are required to draw on contextual knowledge, both historical and contemporary, as well as intertextual connections.
-In these activities students reflect on how texts portray particular social values.
+In this learning sequence, students will consider how texts are aesthetic and cultural constructions shaped by the contexts of both author and reader.
+They will see how the author has crafted a text that offers a particular perspective on historical, cultural, and literary contexts.
+When responding to a text, students are always aware of the author’s presence.
+Responding to Jasper Jones specifically, they will draw on contextual knowledge (both historical and contemporary) as well as intertextual connections.

-Introduce the concept of context to students by alerting students to the White Australia Policy used by various Australian state governments from 1901 to 1973.
-Introducing Jasper Jones through context is a means of familiarising students with the prevailing attitudes and policies that were part of Australian cultural life in the 1960s.
-The attitudes suggested by this government policy can also be drawn on later in considering the characterisation of Jeffrey Lu and his family.
-One arresting way is to have students undertake a sample dictation test used during this period, such as the one below.
+Introduce the concept of context by alerting students to the White Australia policy adopted by various Australian governments between 1901 and 1973.
+Introducing Jasper Jones through this lens will familiarise students with the prevailing attitudes and policies that were part of Australian cultural life in the 1960s.
+The attitudes suggested by the White Australia policy can be drawn on later in considering the characterisation of Jeffrey Lu and his family.
+One arresting exercise is to have students undertake a sample dictation test from this period (instructions are available here).

 • How do composers use language to establish authority and position responders?

-• Speculate on why this text would be used as the dictation test in 1960s Australia and what values are implied.
+• Speculate on why the passage about the swagman would have been used for a dictation test in Australia, and what values are implied.

 • Examine how language is used to position those taking the test.